What is a dropshipping business model?

 Fulfillment by Amazon: A dropshipping alternative with added perks

 Fulfillment by Amazon (FBA) offers similar benefits to dropshipping while giving you more control over your brand experience.
-You don’t need to sell products in Amazon stores to use FBA—although with an audience of hundreds of millions of unique visitors
+You don’t need to sell products in Amazon stores to use FBA—although with an audience of 200 million unique visitors

 each month, Amazon is a selling channel worth considering.